aphyr/distsys-class/README.markdown

 - We can represent the interaction of nodes and the network as a diagram
   - Time flows up
-  - Nodes are worldlines separate by space
+  - Nodes are vertical lines separated by space
-  - Messages as lines *connecting* nodes
+  - Messages as slanted paths *connecting* nodes

 ### Synchronous networks